 That’s not the case when it comes to working remotely.

 This is why having the right tools is critical to remote work success.
 We leverage a combination of great leadership and powerful tools like Asana to knock out big projects.

 As a manager, you might have the desire to micromanage employees as they go remote.
 Instead, we suggest trusting people to perform until they prove otherwise.
 Employees want to do well; it’s your job to help them get there.

 There Will Always Be Differences in Working From Home vs. Working Remote

 Some call these differences advantages versus disadvantages — we call them opportunities.
 The team at Nextiva works remotely, and we’ve realized even more notable productivity gains from our cloud phone system to accelerate the shift from the office to work from home.

 As many companies make the leap, they will soon discover that a remote workforce can be a smart, strategic move.
 To realize all the benefits, employers (and employees alike) need to be intentional with their business communication.

-Whether you’re working remotely for a short period or want to make the switch to being remote-first, here are some tips to work from home for team members.
+Whether you’re working remotely for a short period or want to make the switch to being remote-first, here are some working from home tips for team members.